-Based on the Innovation grants from the awesome team at Nowhere (the big burn in Spain), the Kiwiburn Innovation Grants only help projects that improve Kiwiburn or reduce our impact on the surrounding environment.
+Based on the Innovation Grants from the awesome team at Nowhere (the big burn in Spain), the Kiwiburn Innovation Grants only help projects that improve Kiwiburn or reduce our impact on the surrounding environment.
 Any project must benefit the wider Kiwiburn community and cannot simply benefit a particular person or theme camp.
 It runs alongside, but separate to the existing Art Grants scheme.

-Art Grants, Innovation Grant, what’s the difference?
+Art Grants, Innovation Grants, what’s the difference?

 Innovation projects could be a single item, a series of items or even a service (such as a bike-loan scheme).
 Projects can be something you have developed from scratch, something you have assembled from parts or something you have purchased and want to bring to Kiwiburn.
 If in doubt, email us and we’ll tell you whether it’s suitable!

-The Innovation Grant has previously funded better wifi for set up crews and the Two Moons Temple (a safe space for wāhine identifying folks).
+The Innovation Grant has previously funded better WiFi for set up crews and the Two Moons Temple (a safe space for wāhine identifying folks).
 So also think about whether your idea could benefit Kiwiburn for years to come.

 How do I apply?